jenv5507/MechaCar_Statistical_Analysis/README.md

 Based on the results of the t-test on lot 3, there is a statistical difference from the standard 1,500 PSI since the p-value is less than .05.

+## Study Design: MechaCar vs Competition
+To perform a study comparing MechaCar to the competion, I would focus on the miles per gallon, especially due to the increase in fuel costs.

+<b>1.
+What metrics are you going to test?</b>

+To test this, I would gather data for miles per gallon from the competition compared to the MechaCar

+<b>2.
+What is the null hypothesis or alternative hypothesis?</b>

+The null hypothesis is there is no difference between MechaCar and the competition when comparing the mpg.
+The alternative is that there is a difference in mpg

+<b>3.
+What statistical test would you use to test the hypothesis and why?</b>

+Since we are comparing two populations, we would run a two sample t-test.

+<b>4.
+What data is needed to run the statistical test?</b>
+Data for the mpg for the competition and MechaCar is needed to run the statistical testing.
+We will need to run the t-tests to determine if the p-value is less than .05 which would mean that there is a statistical difference between the MechaCar and the competition.